 Multiple Choice

-In the past 30 days, did you drive into the proposed or active congestion pricing zone?
+In the past 30 days, did you drive into the area that would be (or is) covered by the congestion pricing zone?

 Yes